How to Become an Aesthetic Nurse in the UK

-Before you attend any Botox® and filler training you must have a valid NMC registration.
+Before you attend any Botulinum Toxin (sometimes known as Botox®) and filler training you must have a valid NMC registration.
 The BACN also advocate that you attain at least 3 years of general adult nursing experience before entering into the specialised area of aesthetic nursing.
-This is to ensure that you have a solid foundation of transferrable knowledge and experience in general nursing.
+This is to ensure that you have a solid foundation of transferable knowledge and experience in general nursing.
 Having this will allow you to progress smoothly and successfully into any specialty, including aesthetic practice.

 2. Prescribing or Non-Prescribing?

-Botox® is a prescription-only medicine.
-This means that your clients will need to have Botox® prescribed to them before any treatment can be administered.
+Botulinum Toxin is a prescription-only medicine.
+This means that your clients will need to have Botulinum Toxin prescribed to them before any treatment can be administered.
 You may already be a nurse prescriber, in which case you’ll be able to do the prescribing yourself.
 However, if you’re not a nurse prescriber then there are two options available to you:

 Complete the V300 course:

 Completing the Non-Medical Prescribing (V300) course provides you with the most autonomy and flexibility although it involves an initial commitment of time and training.
-This course is offered through many universities in the UK and once completed, you will be qualified to prescribe Botox®.
+This aesthetic nurse course is offered through many universities in the UK and once completed, you will be qualified to prescribe Botulinum Toxin.
 This is a recommended option if you’re considering changing your career to become a full-time aesthetic nurse.

 Arrange an alternative prescriber:

-Prior to performing Botox® treatment on a client, you can arrange for a doctor, dentist, or nurse prescriber to do a consultation with them.
-They can then prescribe the Botox®.
+Prior to performing Botulinum Toxin treatment on a client, you can arrange for a doctor, dentist, or nurse prescriber to do a consultation with them.
+They can then prescribe the Botulinum Toxin.
 However, this option is only suggested if you are planning to work through an established aesthetic practise.

 If you’re not sure which is the best option for you then you can discuss this with your training provider.
 The NMC and your indemnity provider will also be able to offer advice and support with regards to this matter.